 Your Guide to Water Treatment Trends in Orange County: Chlorine vs. Chloramine

 More cities and municipalities around the country are switching their standard water treatment methods — from chlorine to chloramine.
 Especially in areas of the west where droughts are causing cities to scramble for imported water sources, the switch to chloramine, rather than chlorine, can be common.
+This article will act as a guide to your water treatment trends.
 In this piece we’ll take a look at what you need to know about:

 - The differences between the chemicals